-Yet another South Korean series, Live Up to Your Name initially takes its viewers some 400 years into the past, right in the middle of the Joseon dynasty.
+Yet another South Korean time travel series, Live Up to Your Name initially takes its viewers some 400 years into the past, right in the middle of the Joseon dynasty.

 There we meet Heo Im, a doctor of traditional Korean medicine who also specializes in acupuncture.

 On one of his treatments of the king’s migraines, he made a mistake and was charged with treason.